OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/micro-focus-alm-qc.md

   * If you want to create the Test Set Folder under any other Test Set Folder, you can achieve that using the parent/child [Relationship Configuration](../integrate/mapping-configuration.md#relationships).
 * When Micro Focus ALM is the target system (Test Set Folder entity), if the Test Set Folder being synchronized has the same name as an already present Test Set Folder (at the same level), then you will receive a processing failure message, [OH-Micro_Focus_ALM/QC-012656](../help-center/troubleshooting/errors/microfocus/oh-microfocus-012656.md).
   * **Reason:** Micro Focus ALM doesn't allow a Test Set Folder with the same name under a parent.
-* While getting baseline name for an entity, if {{SITENAME}} encounters an error like `Item does not exist`, the synchronization of the Baseline field will be skipped for that entity.
+* While getting baseline name for an entity, if <code class="expression">space.vars.SITENAME</code> encounters an error like `Item does not exist`, the synchronization of the Baseline field will be skipped for that entity.
 However, this information will be added to the logs.
 * The Test Set Folder and Test Plan Folder entities do not have history.
 Hence, they can be synchronized in **current state only**.
 * **Design steps and Parameters sync:**
   * For versioned projects, Design steps and Parameters will be synced along with the history.